LOADING

 Since the dawn of the supermarket, the way we buy food has been pretty straightforward.

-No matter if it was a ready meal or all the components of a Sunday roast, most foods began in an isle and ended on a plate at home.
+Whether was a ready meal or all the components of a Sunday roast, most foods began in an aisle and ended on a plate at home.

 Every so often you might order from the local Indian, go out to dinner, or fetch fish and chips from around the corner.